kyleFortuin2709/SuperDuperTeam2/README.md

  - Must indent the logic inside the methods.
  - Must have spaces after the if,else statements and loops.
  - Must have a new line before the catch and finally blocks.
- - Must have a new line before and after the open-braces.
+ - Must have a new line before and after the curly-braces.
  - Must indent switch labels and case statements in switch statements.
  - Add space before and after the assignment operator.